-- Widen the day range settings on the interactions filters.
-Customers find this to be a balance between pulling and evaluating the most recent interactions (within one day) versus having a wider day range (e.g., 7 days) in the past to pull sufficient numbers of interactions for QA staff evaluation.
+Widen the day range settings on the interactions filters.
+Customers find this to be a balance between pulling and evaluating the most recent interactions (within one day) versus having a wider day range (for example, 7 days) in the past to pull sufficient numbers of interactions for QA staff evaluation.

 Review and set the day range for the new Workloads day range filter.
 This becomes the default day range for pulling interactions for each week's workload.
 If insufficient interactions are pulled for agent evaluation, you might increase the number of days looking back as the Workload selection filter.